Choose your plants

-- Line the basket with fresh moss or a special liner made from cardboard, fibre or foam.
+- Line the basket with a thick layer of fresh moss or use a manmade liner.

 - Place a saucer in the bottom of the basket to stop water draining straight through.